HDRi Skies will improve your SketchUp Rendering with realistic backgrounds and exterior illumination.

 We added a new Lighting Preset to IRender nXt - HDRi Sky

-Because of the new Image Layer Wizard - which make it easy to rotate and position HDRi skies, more and more people are using HDRi skies in the models.
+Because of the new Image Layer Wizard, which makes it easy to rotate and position HDRi skies, more and more people are using HDRi skies in their models.

 This new Lighting Preset automatically makes the best settings for HDRi skies, and selects a nice sky with a mountain, background trees, sky and clouds.

-If you want to use a different HDRi sky - just choose this preset and then go to the HDRi Setup tab to choose a different sky.
+If you want to use a different HDRi sky, choose this preset and then go to the HDRi Setup tab to choose a different sky.

-If you use a standard FOV of 35, then you're only using 10% of the width of the HDRi image and stretching part of the image that across the background of your rendering.
-(35 degrees is about 10% of 360 degrees)
+If you use a standard FOV of 35, then you're only using 10% of the width of the HDRi image and stretching part of the image across the background of your rendering (35 degrees is about 10% of 360 degrees).

-If the FOV is small, it will look like you are zoomed in on the background image, the wrong scale.
-So it's better to use a larger FOV for exterior scenes for which you want to use a HDRi sky for the background.
+If the FOV is small it will look like you are zoomed in on the background image, the wrong scale.
+It's better to use a larger FOV for exterior scenes for which you want to use an HDRi sky for the background.